A Recipe for Abundant Vegan Health

 Veganism promotes health for humans, animals and the planet we share.
 All vegans should take pride in this.

-Maximising the health benefits of a vegan diet
+Maximizing the health benefits of a vegan diet

 An appropriate vegan diet has great potential to support a long, healthy and full life but a poor vegan diet will not promote optimal health.
-If the benefits of vegan diets are to be recognised and embraced by the majority of the population, they must be demonstrated to be nutritionally complete and advantageous to health.
+If the benefits of vegan diets are to be recognized and embraced by the majority of the population, they must be demonstrated to be nutritionally complete and advantageous to health.
 It is not uncommon to find adults who have adopted vegan diets, not felt as well as they hoped, and returned to omnivorous or lacto-ovo dietary patterns.
 Often these individuals followed a manifestly flawed diet, which could have been easily improved by the addition of appropriate plant-based foods.
 Thus, it is important that key nutritional issues are clearly identified so that vegans can easily construct diets that best promote health at every stage of life.
-By providing an example of abundant health, vegans can greatly encourage others to become vegan - the key to eliminating animal abuse.
+By providing an example of abundant health, vegans can greatly encourage others to become vegan – the key to eliminating animal abuse.

 Much of modern nutritional science is focussed on the health of omnivores, so its results and messages require some interpretation to be useful to vegans.
 Some messages need no interpretation.
 Whole grains and nuts promote health.
 Vitamin C is good for you.
 Eat more fruits and vegetables.
 All this is good news for vegans.
 Other messages don’t seem particularly applicable to vegans or even seem to be opposed to veganism.
 “Folic acid supplements prevent birth defects and promote a healthy heart”.
 Don’t vegans get plenty of folic acid from greens and beans?
 “Eat fish and fish-oils to get healthful omega-3 fats”.
 Are they saying a vegan diet can’t be optimally healthy?
 In both cases there is a positive and useful message for vegans but we need to dig beneath the surface.